 Travel & Funding

 A guided IAP travel experience is available to every student in the class.
-Partial funding is available for all students who wish to travel and demonstrate their readiness through academic performance and personal preparation.
-Financial aid is also available.
-Note: No travel option January 2021 Independent Activities Period.
+Funding is available for all students who wish to travel and demonstrate their readiness through academic performance and personal preparation.

 None.
 Please attend the first class session to participate.
 Contact lead instructor Libby Hsu with questions.